sandrawing/cs107-FinalProject/docs/milestone2.md

 ## How to Use PackageName (After Milestone 2)

-*How do you envision that a user will interact with your package?
-What should they import?
-How can they instantiate autodiff objects?
-Note: This section should be a mix of pseudo code and text.
-It should not include any actual operations yet.
-Remember, you have not yet written any code at this point.*

 1. Setting up the repository and environment
     * Clone the repository to your local directory with the command `git clone https://github.com/AsiaUnionCS107/cs107-FinalProject/`